What is the current status of the Tr’ondëk–Klondike World Heritage nomination?

 Who prepared the nomination?

 The development of the Tr’ondëk–Klondike nomination was overseen by a community-based Advisory Committee, and managed by Tr’ondëk Hwëch’in.
 It was prepared by individuals who live here, raise their families here and make their livelihoods here.
 The World Heritage Advisory Committee consists of representatives from the Klondike Visitors Association, Dawson City Chamber of Commerce, Dawson City Museum, City of Dawson, Tr’ondëk Hwëch’in, Government of Yukon, Klondike National Historic Sites, Klondike Placer Miners’ Association, and Yukon Chamber of Mines, a Tr’ondëk Hwëch’in citizen, and community residents.
-A placer miner with operations within the proposed site has recently joined the committee.

 Who supports the nomination?